affinity-engine/ember-theater-web/markdown/en/learn/installation/helpful-links.md

 ### Navigating an Ember Project

 Ember projects can get huge, sometimes containing hundreds or even thousands of files.
 If you open files one at a time, this can get painful.
 Instead, try opening your entire Ember project within your text editor.
-With Atom and Sublime, you can choose the "File > Open Folder" command to do this.
+With Atom and Sublime, you can choose the "File > Open Folder" command to do script.
 With Vim, you'll want to install the [NERDTree](https://github.com/scrooloose/nerdtree) plugin.